 The Biodesign Challenge is an annual research program and national competition that offers art and design students the opportunity to envision future applications of biotechnology.
 On view will be two of the winning projects: Stabilimentum is a couture mask that filters air using live spiders and the electrostatic properties of their silk.
 Starter Culture Kit is a biomaterials starter kit designed to introduce makers to the expansive world of biomaterials, which include bioplastics, mycelium and silk proteins, which can be propagated and shared among makers.
 ASU’s students will be competing next year.

-Edibleskin imagines a future in which fashion becomes merely an extension of the body.
-From growing and consuming second-skins, to grown materials extending and altering the relationship with materials on the body, to swallowable pills that cause cellulose-material to form on the surface of skin, the work uses biotechnology and biomaterials to explore an alternative future where the relation between living and non- living, things and bodies, is expanded and blurred.
-These speculative future rituals of self-fashioning ultimately invite critical discussion of the ways in which we shape biotechnology in relation to everyday life.
+Edibleskin imagines a future where fashion becomes merely an extension of the body.
+Through rituals; from growing and consuming second-skins, to grown materials extending and altering the relationship with materials on the body, to swallowable pills that cause cellulose-material to form on the surface of skin.
+These artworks explore future rituals that use biotechnology and biomaterial to explore an alternative future where the relation between living, non- living, things and bodies is expanded and blurred, ultimately inviting critical discussion of the ways that we shape biotechnology in relation to everyday life.

 At the opening of the festival the cast of EMERGE will stage a tableau vivant or ‘living picture’ based on Joseph Wright of Derby’s 1768 painting An Experiment on a Bird in an Air Pump, with each of the artists and scholars taking the role of one of the figures depicted in this classic painting of science on public display.
 Historical painter Rupert Nesbit will spend the rest of the evening creating a new image, with Karolina Sobecka’s air pump experiment Cloud Services at the center: An Experiment on a Cloud in an Air Pump.
 The original painting holds central importance in the history and sociology of science as an image that represents key figures and ideas about how knowledge is produced through scientific experimentation.
 The men, women and children that watch and bear witness to the experiment embody social, gender and class roles that informed Mary Shelley in her fictionalization of trends present in the science of her day—trends that continue to structure science today.
 This theatrical performance and painting will explore new subject positions, forms of social authority, gender expression, and divisions between expert and audience that are emerging as modern distinctions between the arts, sciences and technology begin to blur in the 21st century.

-This installation consists of a series of 3 autonomous helium filled blimps whose movements are determined by small swarms of houseflies.
-The flies are essentially the brain of each of the devices, determining how they interact and respond to the space and the other devices.
-Up to 50 houseflies live within chambers attached to each blimp unit.
-These chambers contain food, water and light needed to keep the flies alive and active.
-The chambers also contain sensors that detect the changing light patterns produced by the movements of the flies.
-In real-time the sensors send this information to an on board microcontroller which activates motors connected to propellers which move the devices based on the predilections of the flies.
+Fly Blimps is an installation consisting of a series autonomous helium filled blimps whose movements are controlled by small collectives of houseflies.
+The flies are essentially the brain of each of the devices, determining how they interact and respond to the space as well as the other devices.
 The floating, wandering blimps are separate but intersecting community vehicles.
 The flies exist in their own self-contained and self-sustaining worlds, collectively creating an amplified and exaggerated expression of group behavior.

 Kombucha, tea fermented by a symbiosis between bacteria and yeast, was touted in antiquity as an elixir of life – a panacea for countless ills.
 Today, we know that the microbes contained within the solution are the same species that spoil wine, beer, and contaminate preserved foods.
 During the fermentation process, they produce a fleshy, skin-like mass called a biofilm that protects and encapsulates the community.
 Just as Victor Frankenstein’s patchwork creation emerged from discarded and decaying material, so too does kombucha produce a new form of cooperative life from microbes thought to be undesirable and even dangerous.
 And, just like the monster from Mary Shelley’s tale, the grotesque and repulsive sight of kombucha obscures a complex, sophisticated creature within.